poloey/11_feni_oct_4/readme.md

 ~~~

 State above code we assign `'<h1>First Heading from js</h1>'` to `heading` variable.
 So now we can write `kayes_id.innerHTML = heading;`.
-How actually variable will help me we will be understad by following code.
+How actually variable will help us, we will be understad by following code.

 ~~~js
 var content = '<h1>First Heading from js.</h1>';